AI Developments in Genealogy

 Keeping Up to Date with the Latest Advances

 As technology advances, so does the world of genealogy.
-This article just scratches the surface of what artificial intelligence offers to help you discover more about those who came before you.
-FamilySearch wants to help you learn all you can about the ways to uncover your family history and secrets of your past.
+This article just scratches the surface of how artificial intelligence can help you discover more about those who came before you.
+FamilySearch wants to help you learn all you can about the ways to uncover your family history and the secrets of your past.

 To learn more about artificial intelligence in genealogy, be sure to check in each year to see new AI-related classes from RootsTech.